jackrabbitsgroup/mean-seed-gen/docs/setup-running/deploy.md

 	1. In your repo on github.com, click on `Settings` then `Service Hooks` then `WebHook URLs` and add a URL: `http://APP_DOMAIN:CONCRETE_PORT/webhook`
 7. [locally / on original server] Do a Git push (i.e. `git push origin master`) and then refresh your Concrete page and you should see a new build running!
 	1. Now each time you (locally) do a `git push` to github, your 2nd server will automatically get updated, tests run, etc.!
+8. NOTE: you may have to do some final setup steps - see [cloning.md](cloning.md) and make sure all those steps have been done.
+Most should have already been but a notable one you'll likely still have to do is installing chromedriver for Protractor tests (i.e. with `./node_modules/protractor/bin/webdriver-manager update` )

 ### Direct, no CI (or Github)